 This may cause in-game lags, and you might lose all your gaming progress.
 Since every second matters when you’re in the middle of a mission, a DDoS attack could ruin your evening.

 Luckily, it’s easy to fight cheaters and trolls: connect to a VPN, and they won’t be able to launch an attack on you.
 When your real IP is hidden, perpetrators can only launch an attack on the VPN provider’s server, which will take the blow instead of you.
+And with NordVPN's Meshnet feature, you can even connect devices via encrypted tunnels for a secure multiplayer gaming experience.

 If your family members are thousands of miles away, you’re probably no stranger to video conferencing platforms.
 Whether you use Zoom, Skype, Microsoft Teams, or any other app, it’s important to understand the security risks.